2022 Security Incident Alert: Visit our knowledge base article for information and guidance.

 When you're logged into LastPass and you visit a website, LastPass will autofill passwords.
 But what if the link and page look real, but It's actually fake?
 LastPass won't be fooled, and it's an excellent way for you to spot fake websites.

-Contact the OIT Support and Operations Center at 8-HELP or firstname.lastname@example.org
+For Enterprise accounts contact the Princeton OIT Support and Operations Center at: